meine-stadt-transparent/meine-stadt-transparent/readme.md

 - [bedburg_transparent](bedburg_transparent/): Some more templates are overridden and a custum style is provided (though the style isn't really different from the main style)

 Please note the following hints:
 - The name of the city directory is arbitrary, but it needs to be in the project root.
+If you use git to keep up with our changes, prefix your folder with `custom_` so they are ignored by git.
+- Don't modify out files without creating a pull request.
+You'll have huge problems updating otherwise.
+Also version your files in a version controll system.
 - Within a directory, there needs to be a configuration file based on the [env-template](etc/env-template).
 Usually it is called ``.env``.
 - You need to provide the location of this ``.env`` file to Django as a environment-variable, e.g. by calling manage.py with ``ENV_PATH=juelich_transparent/.env ./manage.py``
 - To override a templates, the ``.env`` file needs to define the directory of the overriding templates.
 Usually that's the ``templates``-folder within the city directory: ``TEMPLATE_DIRS=juelich_transparent/templates``